VarSamLewis/pipeline_of_pipelines/README.md

 - PostgreSQL 16+ with `pgvector`
 - Polars for target transformations
 - OpenAI embeddings + OpenAI-compatible chat LLM for mapping proposals
-- WorkOS AuthKit for authentication and role-based authorization
+- Microsoft Entra ID (OAuth) for authentication and role-based authorization
 - HTMX + Jinja2 for the UI
-- Local filesystem object store first (MinIO/S3/Azure later)
+- Local filesystem object store for dev; Azure Blob Storage in the hosted (App Service) deployment (`infra/`)

 ## Project layout